darktable-org/dtdocs/content/module-reference/utility-modules/shared/export.md

 ---

 **Caution:** For various reasons embedding XMP tags into output files may fail without notice, e.g. if certain size limits are exceeded.
 Users are therefore advised to not rely on this feature for their backup strategy.
-To back up your data always make sure to save your input (raw) file as well as all of darktable's XMP sidecar files.
+To back up your data always make sure to save your input (raw) file as well as all of Ansel's XMP sidecar files.

 ---

 ## per metadata settings

 The right-hand-side of this dialog allows you to define formulas to populate image metadata.
 The formulas defined here have priority over the settings in the left-hand-side of the dialog.
 The first column identifies the entry to be edited.
 The second column allows you to define how to calculate the value for that metadata entry using a formula.

 See the [variables](../../../special-topics/variables.md) section for details of the variables you can use in your metadata formula.
 Press Enter to validate the formula.
 Leave the formula empty to prevent a given metadata entry from being exported (`Exif.GPSInfo.GPSVersionID` in the above example).

 Use the “--” icon to remove a metadata entry from the list and the “+” icon to add a new one from a predefined list of available metadata tags.